The random Weierstrass zeta function I. Existence, uniqueness, fluctuations: The invariant field

-where the first equality is due to the law of total expectation.
-Since the probabilities above determine the joint law of $G_\La$ and $\La$, we get that $G_\La$ and $\La$ are independent, as claimed. \end{remark}

 If the field $V_\La$ satisfies only conditions ($\alpha$) and ($\beta$) of Theorem~\ref{thm3}, then it is defined up to a random entire function with translation-invariant distribution.
 As was discovered by Weiss~\cite{Weiss} such entire functions do exist.
-Developing his idea, we will show in~\cite{SWY-III} that, somewhat paradoxically, {\em for any stationary process $\La$, there exists a random field $V_\La$ satisfying conditions} ($\alpha$) {\em and} ($\beta$).
+Developing his idea, one can show that, somewhat paradoxically, {\em for any stationary process $\La$, there exists a random field $V_\La$ satisfying conditions} ($\alpha$) {\em and} ($\beta$).
 It is worth mentioning that these ``exotic'' random fields behave quite wildly (cf. Buhovsky-Gl\"ucksam-Logunov-Sodin~\cite{BGLS}), as opposed to the ``tame'' ones from Theorem~\ref{thm2}.

-We will also note that, following~\cite{BGLS}, one can significantly relax the condition $\gamma$ in Theorem~\ref{thm3}.
-We will not pursue this here.